iExecBlockchainComputing/iexec-doc/poco-trust.rst

 How to achieve trust ?
 ----------------------

 The PoCo offers a consensus mechanism that can certify the likelihood of a result to be valid.
 This consensus relies on the scoring of workers and the replication of a task's execution to combine the score of the workers that come up with the same result.
-This consensus is largely based on Sarmenta's work [Sarmenta2002]_ with specific tunning of the scoring function [Trust]_.
+This consensus is largely based on Sarmenta's work [Sarmenta2002]_ with specific tunning of the scoring function [Trust2018]_.

 Contribution credibility
 ------------------------

 Each worker's contribution has an associated credibility.
 This credibility derives from the worker's history score.
-As described in [Trust]_, a worker score is a positive integer that is incremented for each valid and verified contribution.
+As described in [Trust2018]_, a worker score is a positive integer that is incremented for each valid and verified contribution.
 In case of bad contribution, a worker loses one third of it's score.

 This credibility can be expressed as a likelihood percentage but also as a weight value that can be used to detect consensus without resorting to floating point arithmetics.
-Again, this is described in [Trust]_.
+Again, this is described in [Trust2018]_.

 Requiring a trust level
 -----------------------